OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/running-a-node.md

 - Arbitrum One Nitro Genesis Database Snapshot

-  - Use the parameter `--init.url="https://snapshot.arbitrum.io/mainnet/nitro.tar"` on first startup to initialize Nitro database
+  - Use the parameter <code>--init.url="@arbOneNitroGenesisSnapshot@"</code> on first startup to initialize Nitro database
-  - If running more than one node, easiest to manually download image from https://snapshot.arbitrum.io/mainnet/nitro.tar and host it locally for your nodes
+  - If running more than one node, easiest to manually download image from [@arbOneNitroGenesisSnapshot@](@arbOneNitroGenesisSnapshot@) and host it locally for your nodes
-  - Or use `--init.url="file:///path/to/snapshot/in/container/nitro.tar"` to use a local snapshot archive
+  - Or use `--init.url="file:///path/to/snapshot/in/container/nitro-genesis.tar"` to use a local snapshot archive
   - sha256 checksum: `a609773c6103435b8a04d32c63f42bb5fa0dc8fc38a2acee4d2ab2d05880205c`
   - size: 33.5573504 GB